 Recently built, Aloft Detroit is located in the David Whitney high-rise building in the epicenter of the cultural and nightlife hubs in Detroit.
 With its contemporary design, Aloft Detroit’s rooms include flat-screen TVs, colorfully modern furniture and ergonomic desk chairs.
 Across the street from Comerica Park and the Fox Theatre, this hotel offers great access to local activities.
 The Museum of Contemporary Art Detroit and the Detroit Institute of Arts are also just minutes away.
 Aloft Detroit is also dog-friendly!

 The Hotel St. Regis, located near Detroit’s historic Fisher Building, is a casual yet stylish hotel in a location surrounded by theatre and music.
 This hotel is on the border between Midtown and New Center, two up-and-coming locations in the Detroit area.
-Being between these two towns, Hotel St. Regis is a prime location for seeing the best of both, including performances at the Fisher Theater or the highly regarded art exhibitions at the Detroit Institute of Arts.
+Being between these two districts, Hotel St. Regis is in a prime location for seeing the best of both, including performances at the Fisher Theater or the highly regarded art exhibitions at the Detroit Institute of Arts.
 Hotel St. Regis also includes a restaurant, fitness center and shuttle service.

 Located in historic Corktown, about three miles (5km) away from Midtown, this highly recommended hotel is a must-stay.
 Surrounded by friendly restaurants and neighbors, the location is ideal for any vacation.
 Designer Meghan McEwen envisioned the space, and after renovating the abandoned building that now is Honor & Folly, McEwen and family began a successful inn-keeping business.
 The two-room inn was intentionally designed to creatively inspire guests.
 With brick walls and carefully placed trinkets, Honor & Folly’s design will undoubtedly make any guest feel completely at home.